standage/contra/README.md

 ## C++ API

-Only the Python API is under semantic versioning: no guarantees at the C++ level (yet).
+Only the Python API is under semantic versioning: no guarantees at the C++ level.

 ```c++
 #include <iostream>